-1. Number and percent of claims adhering to the approved rate/rate methodolgy in the waiver application.
-N: number of claims adhering to the approved rate/rate methodology D: Total number of claims
+FA4.
+Number and percent of claims adhering to the approved rate/rate methodology in the waiver application N: Number of claims adhering to the approved rate/rate methodology in the waiver application.
+D: Total number of claims

 Data Source (Select one): Financial records (including expenditures) If 'Other' is selected, specify: